-If you have been injured falling from a scaffold, you may be experiencing a host of emotions.
-In addition to the pain of your injuries, the trauma from the accident and the stress of managing life as you recover can seem overwhelming.
+If you or a loved one has been injured or killed falling from a scaffold, you may be experiencing a host of emotions.
+In addition to the pain of physical injuries, the trauma from an accident and the stress of managing recovery can seem overwhelming.
 Your world has been turned upside down.

 Scaffolds are the temporary structures that construction workers use to access the higher levels of projects in progress.
 Because scaffolds are not part of the final product, they are usually built very quickly and with a relatively high level of improvisation to fit the project at hand.
 Unfortunately, they often fail to meet the safety standards applied to more permanent structures.
 Thus, incidents may be more likely to occur.